 Boil a large pot of salted water and cook the pasta according to the package directions.
 When the noodles are done cooking, drain them and quickly toss them in 2-3 teaspoons olive oil so they don’t stick together.

-While the noodles are cooking, get the sauce ready–you’ll need soy sauce, rice wine vinegar, sweet red chili sauce (Thai Kitchen has one that’s great and easy to find in the grocery store), and brown sugar.
+While the noodles are cooking, get the sauce ready–you’ll need soy sauce, rice wine vinegar, sweet red chili sauce (Thai Kitchen has one that’s great and easy to find in the grocery store – you can also get 1 liter bottle off of Amazon, too), and brown sugar.
 Whisk together the sauce ingredients and set aside.

 Heat 1-2 tablespoons of canola or peanut oil in a large skillet or wok over high heat.
 Add the onions, ginger, and garlic and stir fry 1-2 minutes or until fragrant.
 Add the peas (or beans or edamame) and stir fry for about 30 seconds.
 Add the zucchini and peppers and stir fry for another 30 seconds or until the veggies are crisp-tender.
 Add the noodles and stir fry until the noodles are well-combined with the vegetables.
 Give the sauce a quick whisk and then drizzle it evenly over the noodles and stir fry the entire mixture for about 30-60 seconds or until everything is well-coated in the sauce.
 Serve immediately. if you want, you can garnish individual servings with chopped cilantro, lime wedges, and black sesame seeds.